Samsung's Flip 2 enhances a radical interactive screen designed to merge the best of paper flipcharts and interactive whiteboards.

 There are exemptions for certain types of trucking fleets, including agricultural and driveaway-towaway operations, as well as trucks older than 2000.
 Some agriculture and livestock haulers received a last-minute 90-day reprieve due to the unique nature of moving live animals.

 Even if you are in these exemption categories, it’s time to make the jump to the ELD.
-Samsung can help with its package offering the Omnitracs XRS ELD and fleet management application.
+Samsung can help with its package offering the Omnitracs XRS ELD and fleet management application on its rugged tablets.
 The solution provides fleets with key driver performance analytics, including fuel usage, drive time, speed, driving behavior, driver vehicle inspection reporting (DVIR) and trip data to improve driver safety, lower costs and increase productivity.